thayumaanavan/CarND-Traffic-Sign-Classifier-Project/writeup.md

 I used the same [LeNet architecture](http://yann.lecun.com/exdb/lenet/) and preprocessing codes used in the LeNet lab class.
 But not able to get beyond 89%.
-Then I improved the preprocessing steps followed in the paper ["Traffic Sign Recognition with Multi-Scale Convolutional Networks"](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) and also added histogram equalization
+Then I improved the preprocessing steps followed in the paper ["Traffic Sign Recognition with Multi-Scale Convolutional Networks"](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) and also added histogram equalization.
-Also, I have tweaked the learning rate and epoch to get the above accuracy.
+Also, I have tweaked the learning rate(to 0.0009) and epoch (to 50).
-After this change, I was able to improve the accuracy of the model.
+After this change, I was able to improve the accuracy of the model as mentioned above.

 ### Test a Model on New Images